anoopsarkar/nlp-class/hw0.md

 ### Create new repository on Gitlab

-Decide in your group the person that will create the repository on GitLab and invite the other group members as Developers.
+Decide in your group the person that will create the repository on GitLab and invite the other group members as a Maintainer.
 That person should follow the instructions in this section.

 Go to [the SFU Gitlab server](http://gitlab.cs.sfu.ca){:target="_blank"}